xmartlabs/xmartlabs.github.io/_posts/2020-04-23-protecting-your-frontend-from-a-bad-backend.md

 Error handling is sometimes hard, and it requires support from the backend.
 We must know how errors are categorized and come up with a certain "contract" for how the backend communicates these errors.
-This is sadly unavoidable, but using this pattern you can also protect yourself from bad errors by deserializing them.
+This is sadly unavoidable, but using this pattern you can also protect yourself from badly formatted errors by deserializing them.
 Failure to deserialize an error will be interpreted as an unexpected error from the backend, and you can track those and find out what happened, even in production.

 ## Conclusion